Summer School

 Opportunities

-Summer School is central to the teaching mission of the University.
-The summer is one of the three periods during which the campus is open for formal instruction.
-Summer courses are of comparable quality and provide the same credit as corresponding courses in the fall or spring terms.
+The College of Arts and Sciences as well as many professional schools offer summer courses for undergraduate and graduate students.
+The Summer School is central to the teaching mission of the University.
+Summer courses are of the same quality and provide the same credit as corresponding courses in the fall or spring terms.

 Because some subjects are best learned in an intensive and concentrated way, summer provides a time when students can focus on a single field.
-This learning style is particularly useful for some laboratory experiences, concentrated arts courses, and foreign languages.
+This is particularly useful for some laboratory experiences, concentrated arts courses, and foreign languages.
 Some curricula require field study or research projects, and summer uniquely allows time for these studies.

-The summer program is also one of the key ways the campus reaches out to visiting and postdegree students who can benefit from what the University has to offer.
 Finally, summer is a time for faculty members to develop and experiment with new content and teaching models that can be incorporated into fall or spring courses.

 Programs